vstinner/notes/gnome.rst

 Is this application using Wayland or Xorg?
 ------------------------------------------

-The ``xprop`` program can be in Wayland to check if an application is using Xorg or Wayland: the mouse cursor becomes a cross only and only if the application is used Xorg (X11 API).
+``xprop`` or ``xwininfo`` program can be in Wayland to check if an application is using Xorg or Wayland: the mouse cursor becomes a cross only and only if the application is used Xorg (X11 API).

+``xlsclients`` command lists programs using XWayland.

 Opt-in for Wayland
 ------------------